Trading Networks with Bilateral Contracts: Model

 \subsection{Laws of Aggregate Demand and Supply}

 We first re-state the familiar Laws of Aggregate Demand and Supply (LAD/LAS) \citep{HaMi:05,HaKo:12}.
 LAD (LAS) states that when a firm has more upstream (downstream) contracts available (holding the same downstream (upstream) contracts), the number of downstream (upstream) contracts the firms chooses does not increase more than the number of upstream (downstream) contracts the firm chooses.
-Intuitively, an increase in the availability of contracts on one side, does not increase the difference between the number of contracts signed on either side. \begin{definition}
+Intuitively, an increase in the availability of contracts on one side, does not increase the difference between the number of contracts signed on either side.\footnote{This is an extension of the ``cardinal monotonicity'' condition \citep{Alka:02}.} \begin{definition}

-Choice functions of $f\in F$ satisfy the Law of Aggregate Demand if for all $Y,Z\subseteq X$ and $Y'\subseteq Y$
+Choice functions of $f\in F$ satisfy the \emph{Law of Aggregate Demand} if for all $Y,Z\subseteq X$ and $Y'\subseteq Y$

-and the Law of Aggregate Supply if for all $Y,Z\subseteq X$ and $Z'\subseteq Z$
+and the \emph{Law of Aggregate Supply} if for all $Y,Z\subseteq X$ and $Z'\subseteq Z$

 \end{definition}

 We can easily show that LAD/LAS imply IRC, extending the result by \citet{AySo:12}.